-PIHP shall develop and implement performance improvement projects as referenced in Attachment B, Section 7.1 of this Contract and in compliance with 42 CFR § 438.240 and the CMS Quality Framework.
+PIHP shall develop and implement performance improvement projects as referenced in Attachment B, Section 7.1 of this Contract and in compliance with 42 CFR § 438 240 and the CMS Quality Framework.
 Project topics will be determined jointly by PIHP and DMA from the list of clinical and non-clinical focus areas listed below.
 Over the term of the Contract, PIHP shall develop and implement a minimum of three performance improvement projects.
-During year one of the Contract, PIHP shall develop and implement a minimum of two performance improvement projects.
+During year one of the Contract, PIHP shall develop and implement a minimum of three performance improvement projects.
 One project shall focus on a clinical area and one shall focus on a non-clinical area.
+During year two of the Contract, PIHP shall develop and implement a minimum of three performance improvement projects.
+One project shall focus on a clinical area and one shall focus on a non-clinical area.
 During year two of the Contract, PIHP shall develop and implement a minimum of each project for a total of three performance improvement projects.
-Baselines will be established the first year of each project and PIHP shall set benchmarks for each project based on currently accepted standards, past performance data, or available national data.
-PIHP shall obtain the approval of DMA before terminating any of the required performance improvement projects.
+Baselines will be established the first year of each project and PIHP shall set benchmarks for each project based on currently accepted standards, past performance improvement projects.
+Reports on all performance improvement projects shall obtain the approval of DMA before terminating any of the required performance improvement projects.
 Reports on all performance improvement projects shall be submitted to DMA no later than July 31st of each year.